NWU-NISL-Fuzzing/COMFORT/README.md

 # Automated Conformance Testing for JavaScript Engines via Deep Compiler Fuzzing

-COMFORT is a deep-learning-based compiler fuzzer for testing Javascript (JS) conformance bugs - i.e., A JS compiler implementantions that violates a specification defined in the relevant [ECMAScript standard](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/).
+COMFORT is a deep-learning-based compiler fuzzer for testing Javascript (JS) conformance bugs - i.e., a JS compiler implementantions that violates a specification defined in the relevant [ECMAScript standard](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/).

 ## Abstract
 > JavaScript (JS) is a popular, platform-independent program-ming language.
 To ensure the interoperability ofJSpro-grams across different platforms, the implementation of a JS engine should conform to the ECMAScript standard.
 However, doing so is challenging as there are many subtle definitions of API behaviors, and the definitions keep evolving.